arzga/teensy-midi-pedal/README.md

 ## Goals

-- USB MIDI device
+- USB powered MIDI device
-- Powered from USB
 - Controls an external (guitar) FX with MIDI CC
 - State of the FX is visible on the controller (sends all toggle button/knob states MIDI CC periodically)
 - Compatible with Patchbox OS/ModeP running on a Raspberry Pi 3+